 Earlier in the week, I wrote a blog post about an amazing meal delivery service the hubs and I were getting ready to try.
 Guys, it was awesome.
 I’m happy to share our first official Metabolic Meals review and report nothing but great things.
 We enjoyed our first delivery so much, we are getting our second shipment tomorrow (and our third is already in the books!).
 Here’s the scoop.

 This post contains affiliate links* This post was updated in October, 2019.

 What is Metabolic Meals?

 Metabolic Meals takes the work out of healthy eating by delivering delicious, personalized meals made with fresh, gluten-free ingredients.
+I wrote a quick post about them last week, which breaks down their meal delivery service in greater detail if you’re interested.
 Meal plans start at $10.65 per meal.
-Get the subscription BONUS!
 If you sign up with my link, you get 2 FREE meals, plus FREE shipping on your first week!

-All in all, they were really awesome and pleasantly surprising actually!
-We received 10 meals, so it broke out to 5 nights of meal delivery.
-On the other nights, we gave ourselves a treat (Chinese food, portion controlled-ish) and healthy super bowls from Weggy’s (OMG, I love Wegman’s so very much).
+We received 10 meals, so it broke out to 5 nights of meal delivery (woot, no cooking for me!).
+On the other nights, we ordered takeout and healthy super bowls from Weggy’s (OMG, I love Wegman’s so very much).